 From exclusive information that was part of the newsletter to offer coupons for tool discounts, everything that is valuable is worth sharing with your close friends.

 Spot a trend in the email marketing ecosystem.
+Follow all the marketing tips and strategies we’ve talked about to improve your open rates.
 See what a template looks like or what makes you wonder if you’re getting a template or a personal email.
 Do the exact opposite of that.
 It usually helps to stir things up a little with a personal detail that an automated tool would never be able to catch.
 It’s always about giving a little bit more than what the prospect is expecting to see.